Mohit444444/ALL-JS-CONCEPT/README.md

 # ALL-JS-CONCEPT
-In this file all basics of javascript..
+In this file all basics of javascript.